 Among distinguished sociologists, Harry Braverman often used the pseudonym Harry Frankel.
 Harry Braverman was involved in the American Trotskyist movement and Socialist Workers Party.
 Braverman rewrote volume one of Capital, producing a history of capitalism's expropriation of control from direct producers.
 Sociology of work and industry and industrial psychology aimed to attune workers to work, but Harry Braverman focused on the transformation of work itself.
+Harry Braverman goes on to write: "The critique of the capitalist mode of production, originally the most trenchant weapon of Marxism, gradually lost its cutting edge as the Marxist analysis of the class structure of society failed to keep pace with the rapid process of change."

 In his analysis of the degradation of work, Braverman was also recounting the objective experience of the worker and the recomposition of class structure.
 Harry Braverman's book Labor and Monopoly Capital: The Degradation of Work in the Twentieth Century, examines the degrading effect of capitalism on work in America.
 "Marxism," according to Harry Braverman, "is not a ready-made slot-machine dogma, but a broad theory of social development which requires application and re-interpretation in every period."